Do you want to know how you stack up against the rest of the players in the Apex Legends rank distribution? If so, you’re in the right place.

-Respawn only publishes rank data at the end of each Season.
-So, there is no way of gathering Respawn’s data of Battle Royale Ranked Leagues and Arenas Ranked before a season is over.
-However, Apexlegendsstatus, a third-party website, shares Apex-related data based on their 17.5 million players’ API database.
+Respawn usually publishes rank data at the end of each season.
+So, there is no way of gathering Respawn’s data on Battle Royale Ranked Leagues before a season ends.
+However, Apexlegendsstatus, a third-party website, shares ranked data based on the 2.9 million active ranked players’ API databases.

-Although 18.5 million players do not represent the total Apex Legends population of 130+ million, it is a huge sample size.
-So the data from Apexlegendsstatus are the most reliable and accurate right now.
-Also, the website excludes the players that are unranked at the time of generating data.
+Although 2.9 million players do not represent the total Apex Legends population in ranked leagues, it is a huge sample size.
+So, the data from Apexlegendsstatus is the most reliable and accurate right now.
+Also, the website excludes players who were unranked at the time of generating the data.

 Moreover, keep in mind that not everyone plays Ranked every season.
 This Ranked distribution only accounts for the active Ranked players in an ongoing season.
 As a result, the Ranked population will always vary.